ngaox/ngaox/projects/seo/README.md

 **And you good to go 🎉** you should see the title changed for all routes

-The previous command did update your module to import the generated SeoModule? if not you can add it yoursel.
+The previous command did update your module to import the generated SeoModule?
+If not, You can add it yourself.

 ```ts
 // app.module.ts